haloguysm1th/Bind-Rotation-Generator/README.md

 - This will split each line to make sure it will fit when you try to use it in server.
 - It will detect for empty "say " commands and will not add them to the output.
 - You can choose to include a few lines of comments to the config.
-- You can choose to try to keep lines of your config under 80 characters long on output
 - Not sure about the speed of other similar apps, but this can process the entirety of, say, the Bee Movie script in less than a second (depending on your processor).
 I believe I used a fair few comparisons, though the time difference should be trivial.
 I tried the same with Les Miserables but it crashed my browser.
 There's a limit to how much you can mash that spam bind, kids.

 ### Notes: